Cast Iron Plant Leaf Splitting: Physical Damage, Not Disease

 - Position with adequate clearance from walls, furniture, and high-traffic paths — cast iron plant's long leaves extend well beyond the pot diameter

-- If the plant must be in a tight space, orient the pot so leaves extend into the available open space rather than toward the obstruction
+- If the plant must go in a tight space, orient the pot so the leaves extend into the available open area rather than toward the obstruction

-- Handle carefully during cleaning and watering — support the leaf from below rather than pushing it aside
+- Handle carefully during cleaning and watering, supporting each leaf from below rather than pushing it aside

 Quick Summary